busyloop/maclight/README.md

 ## Notice

-MacLight can currently only toggle all LEDs at once and has not been tested on OSX versions older than 10.11.3 (El Capitan).
+MacLight can currently only toggle all LEDs at once and has only been tested on OSX 10.11.3 (El Capitan).